 - Open Membership: The cooperative society is open for all the people having a common interest for which the society is formed.
 Any person of any caste, gender, religion, or race can join society.
 The minimum number of members required to constitute a cooperative society is 10.

 - Registration: A cooperative society needs to be formally registered to obtain legal status.
 The registration gives it a separate identity which is distinct from its members.
 Along with that, the society can enter into contracts and acquire property in its name, and it can legally sue and be sued by others.

 - Limited Liability: In a cooperative society, the liability of the members is limited to the extent of the capital contributed by them.

 - Democratic Character: A Managing Committee is appointed so as to take important decisions.
 Members have the right to vote and choose among themselves the members who will form the managing committee, making it a democratic one.

 - Service Motive: Mutual Help and Welfare of the poorer section is the sole purpose of society.
 Any surplus earned from its operations is allocated to the members as a dividend while complying with the regulations of the cooperative society.

 - State Control: With the aim of safeguarding the interest of its members, it comes under the control and supervision of the state government.
 Further, at the time of registration, it has to furnish the details of its members and the business in which it operates.
 Further, society has to maintain its account books, which an independent auditor will audit.

 The cooperative society works on the notion of self-help and mutual help, and so it aims at providing support to its members.

 Types of Cooperative Societies

-The cooperative society established with the purpose of safeguarding the interest of consumers and to promote their welfare is consumer cooperative society.
-Consumers who prefer to purchase a good quality product at reasonable prices, often join these societies.
+The cooperative society established with the purpose of safeguarding the interest of consumers and promoting their welfare is a consumer cooperative society.
+Consumers who prefer to purchase a good quality product at reasonable prices often join these societies.